trambarhq/relaks-starwars-example/README.md

     }, [ dataSource, dataChanged ]);
 ```

 A [`useMemo`](https://reactjs.org/docs/hooks-reference.html#usememo) hook is used to maintain an instance of `SWAPI`.
-It's a wrapper around `DjangoDataSource`.
+It's a proxy object for `DjangoDataSource`.
 It'll be passed down to sub-components that require remote data. `useMemo`  will recreate this object when either `dataSource` or `dataChanged` is different.
-When this happens, [memoized components](https://reactjs.org/docs/react-api.html#reactmemo) that receive `swapi` as a prop will be forced to rerender.
+This forces [memoized components](https://reactjs.org/docs/react-api.html#reactmemo) to rerender.

 `useState` is then used to create the state variable `person`: